OSC/ood-documentation/source/installation/resource-manager/kubernetes.rst

 Refer to the `Keycloak token exchange documentation <https://www.keycloak.org/docs/latest/securing_apps/#_token-exchange>`_

-Open OnDemand apps in a Kuberenetes cluster
+Open OnDemand apps in a Kubernetes cluster
 *******************************************

-Kuberenetes is so different from other HPC clusters that the interface we have for other schedulers didn't quite fit.
+Kubernetes is so different from other HPC clusters that the interface we have for other schedulers didn't quite fit.
 So Open OnDemand apps developed for Kubernetes clusters look quite different from other schedulers.
 Essentially most things we'll need are packed into the ``native`` key of the ``submit.yml.erb`` files.